-We are initially developing our lead product candidate, SEL-212, for the treatment of chronic refractory gout, which affects approximately 160,000 patients in the United States.
-Accordingly, there is a limited number of patients who could enroll in our clinical studies.
+For example, SEL-212, which has been licensed to Sobi (except as to Greater China), is being developed for the treatment of chronic refractory gout, which affects approximately 160,000 patients in the United States.
+Accordingly, there is a limited number of patients who could enroll in our clinical studies for SEL-212.